Ceterai/Ceterai.github.io/MyEnternia/Wiki/HavenClover/README.md

 - You've just picked up an alta weapon, or an "energy tool", as they call it.
 According to my database, these usually have an extended set of features.
 I suggest reading its description.
 - The item you just got seems to have come for alterash haven - flowery areas on alterash planets that tend to have higher levels of toxicity than surrounding nature.
 Although it equals to toxicity levels on most green planets, it's not a usual sight here, so I would recommend being careful.

+## Parameters

+### Colorstrike

+A sequence of 4 (+1) light strikes.
+Hold to perform a Super Heavy Slash.
+Enters a charged state every 5 (-5) seconds, making next 5 (+1) hits deal bonus electric damage.
+The clover concentrates its power on the ends of the petals, making them more yellow than ever.

 ## Sources

 Can be bought from merchants: